sarinaesmailzadeh/sing-box-reality-daily-telegram/README.md

 # Xray Reality Daily Telegram
 Xray Reality with send configuration in the telegram channel every day.This project send Xray Reality configuration to your channel base on schedule.<br />
-Also you can donate your configuration to Yebekhe Systems.

 # Supported Version
 Ubuntu 22.04